 Actions speak louder than words – and demographics.
 This age-old adage rings true for marketers, especially when consumer actions can be tied directly to shopping cart conversions and other KPIs.
 Businesses that successfully segment users based on their on-site behaviors are able to more effectively nurture customers at different stages in the purchase funnel:

 Engagement: Users that actively and consistently engage by taking actions like leaving comments or writing reviews should be recognized and rewarded as brand advocates.
-24 Hour Fitness takes note of club members that generate the most customer referrals via social sharing, and rewards this segment with thank you packages.
+24 Hour Fitness takes note of club members that generate the most customer referrals via social sharing, and rewards this customer segment with thank you packages.

 Site Rank: Gamification allows brands to assign value to specific actions and consumer signals, like registering or favoriting items, that ultimately impact KPIs.
 Ranking and segmenting users based on completion of these actions helps brands reward loyal customers while pinpointing those that need a little extra nurturing.